 This weed eater will cut through the thick and soft grass like it is nothing.
 The prices are affordable, and there is very little maintenance to worry about.
 It has a running time on a fully charged battery to cut a foot tall grass for half a mile stretch.

 - It comes with a three-year warranty for the battery, a five-year warranty on the tool, and for the shaft, it has a lifetime warranty.

 Check out our complete guide to battery powered weed eaters here.

 Single Purpose or Multi-tool String Trimmers?

 The single-purpose string is used for regular trimmer cutting.
 It is only used for grass and weeds.
 The string will eat up pretty fast and is not the best for commercial use.
 Multi-tool string trimmers are used for different purposes and cutting terrains.
-These are used for thicker weeds and takes less time to cut.
+These are used for thicker weeds and take less time to cut.